-In Stage 1 you take three compulsory modules: SP300 Psychology Statistics and Practical; SP301 Introduction to Biological and General Psychology, and SP302 Introduction to Social and Developmental Psychology.
-You also take two optional modules from across the University.
+You take all compulsory modules and then choose two elective modules from across the University.
 The School of Psychology offers two option modules: SP306 Introduction to Forensic Psychology and SP311 Business Psychology: An Introduction.

 Psychology is an increasingly popular discipline, possibly because of its relevance to the problems of everyday life.
 It is also a scientific discipline and draws on other areas of scientific investigation for its concepts and ideas, including Biology, Linguistics, Computer Science and Philosophy.
 The general aim of this module is to introduce students to the scientific study of behaviour, covering the basic approaches to the subject, including the Biological approach, the Cognitive approach, Behaviourism and Ethology, the Development perspective and related philosophical ideas.
 Rather than teach these topics in separate blocks, the module is organised so as to emphasise how the theoretical frameworks underlying these approaches relate and contrast.
 The module also shows how psychological theories and ideas can be used to account for both everyday and abnormal human behaviour.